k0sproject/k0s/docs/examples/ambassador-ingress.md

 # Install Ambassador Gateway on k0s

 You can configure k0s with the [Ambassador API Gateway](https://www.getambassador.io/products/api-gateway/) and a [MetalLB service loadbalancer](https://metallb.universe.tf/).
 To do this you leverage Helm's extensible bootstrapping functionality to add the correct extensions to the `k0s.yaml` file during cluster configuration.

 ## Use Docker for non-native k0s platforms

 With Docker you can run k0s on platforms that the distribution does not natively support (refer to [Run k0s in Docker](../k0s-in-docker.md)).
 Skip this section if you are on a platform that k0s natively supports.

 As you need to create a custom configuration file to install Ambassador Gateway, you will first need to map that file into the k0s container and to expose the ports Ambassador needs for outside access.

 1. Run k0s under Docker:

-    ```sh
+    ```shell
     docker run -d --name k0s --hostname k0s --privileged -v /var/lib/k0s -p 6443:6443 docker.io/k0sproject/k0s:latest
     ```

 2. Export the default k0s configuration file:

-    ```sh
+    ```shell
     docker exec k0s k0s default-config > k0s.yaml
     ```

 3. Export the cluster config, so you can access it using kubectl:

-    ```sh
+    ```shell
     docker exec k0s cat /var/lib/k0s/pki/admin.conf > k0s-cluster.conf
     export KUBECONFIG=$KUBECONFIG:<absolute path to k0s-cluster.conf>
+    ```

 ## Configure `k0s.yaml` for Ambassador Gateway